-• Is honest, ethical and doesn't lie about the source of its animals.

-• Only takes animals nobody else wants, ones that truly have no other place to go.

-• Is not political; it does what is truly best for the animal instead of what fits their own agenda with the animals just becoming the props to accomplish their personal goals.

-• It rescues animals on a first come first serve basis.

-• It takes in animals in need of being rescued/rehomed regardless of the age or species, versus selectively rescuing the animals the sanctuary is missing in their collection or animals that come with the big media exposure which means donations.
+- Is honest, ethical and doesn't lie about the source of its animals - Only takes animals nobody else wants, that truly have no other place to go - Is not political; it does what is truly best for the animals instead of what fits their own propaganda and the animals just becoming the props to accomplish their personal goals - It rescues animals on a first come, first serve bases. - It takes in animals in need of being rescued and rehomed regardless of the age or species, versus selectively rescuing the animals the sanctuary is missing in their collection, or animals that come with the big media exposure which means donations. - Does not breed animals - Does not buy animals - Does not kill animals except in medically necessary euthanasia - Does not have to be the final place for the animal if a better home can be found to suit the animal's need, be it in a private pet or zoo sector.

-• Doesn't breed animals.

-- Doesn't buy animals. - Doesn't kill animals except in medically necessary euthanasia.

-• Doesn't have to be the final place for the animal if a better home can be found to suit the animal's need, be it in a private pet or zoo sector.
 The sanctuaries should consider what is best for the animal.
 Any well socialized animal brought up in a home and capable of adjusting to a new owner/family would definitely have a happier and more rewarding life if put back into a pet environment.
 If a sanctuary takes in an animal from this situation and realizes it would be happier in a home environment, the sanctuary should do everything in its power to find it a good new pet home.
-Many sanctuaries claim they are the final home for all their residents, but for specific animals that may not be what is best.

-• Small exotic cat species or cubs, pups, and kittens usually do not need rescuing.
-They are marketable and there are enough responsible private pet homes available for them where the new owner will cover all of the cost of taking care of them.

-• Any sanctuary that rescues cute small exotics or babies without adopting them out to a proper new home is wasting the space and money that could be used to adopt an animal that truly has no other place to go.

-There Is No Substitute - Oasis is the #1 Selling Vitamin Supplement in the World!

-Do Not Settle for Imitators Oasis Vitamins with Taurine is specie formulated to complete appropriate raw meat diets!

-Kittens require bioavailable and pure calcium.
-Don't risk broken bones and poor bone density.
-Prima-Cal is formulated to work with Oasis for optimal response & growth.

-Our friendly technical support staff is the best in the industry!
-We are always available for you!

-Specialized Natural Health Products Formulated by DR. GARY PUSILLO

-1-866-807-7335 www.apperon.com

-5% Discount for All FCF, LIOC & Phoenix Exotic Members.

-Feline Conservation Federation Volume 52, Issue 5-September/October 2008

-• A true exotic cat sanctuary would have mostly adult orange tigers, few adult lions and cougars.
-All other exotic cat species are marketable and almost never are in need of a rescue unless it is a rare confiscation if an illegally kept or abused animal by authorities.
-Even then, the sanctuary could eventually free up the space by adopting them out to a private zoo or pet self-supporting new home.

-• Exotic cat 'sanctuary' full of small cats of different species is unlikely to be a sanctuary; it is a personal collection of somebody who is asking the public to support their pets.

-• Housing retired circus tigers while the circus pays for their upkeep is not a rescue; it is a business transaction of a circus boarding their animals at another facility for a fee. this is not any different than boarding your dog long-term at a kennel.
+Many sanctuaries claim they are the final home for all their residents, but for specific animals that may not be what is best. - Small exotic cat species or cubs, pups and kittens usually do not need rescuing.
+They are marketable and there are enough responsible private pet homes available for them where the new owner will cover all of the cost of taking care of them. - Any sanctuary that rescues cute small exotics or babies without adopting them out to a proper new home is wasting the space and money that could be used to adopt an animal that truly has no other place to go. - A true exotic cat sanctuary would have mostly adult orange tigers, few adult lions and cougars.
+All other exotic cat species are marketable and almost never in need of a rescue, unless it is a rare confiscation if an illegally kept or abused animal by authorities.
+Even then the sanctuary could eventually free up the space by adopting them out to a private zoo or pet self supporting new home. - Exotic cat "sanctuary" full of small cats of different species is unlikely to be a sanctuary; it is a personal collection of somebody who is asking the public to support their pets. - Housing retired circus tigers while the circus pays for their upkeep is not a rescue; it is a business transaction of a circus boarding their animals at another facility for a fee.
+This is not any different than boarding your dog long-term at a kennel.

-Does Exotic Animal Sanctuary Need to be Federally Tax-exempt Non-profit 501(c)(3)?
+Does Exotic Animal Sanctuary Need to be Federally Tax-exempt Non-profit 501(c)3)?